Kokapuk/react-smooth-flow/DOCS.md

 ## usePreCommitEffect

 `usePreCommitEffect` is a hook similar to [useEffect](https://react.dev/reference/react/useEffect).
 It is not recommended to use this hook as it has less control over transition flow.
-Callback gets executed before react [commit](https://react.dev/learn/render-and-commit) stage, which allows us to use it for snapshot capturing as DOM it not updated yet.
+Callback gets executed before [commit step](https://react.dev/learn/render-and-commit), which allows us to use it for snapshot capturing as DOM it not updated yet.
 Callback also accepts boolean argument which represent wether it is first render.

 ### Type declaration